A Local’s Guide to Viewing Cherry Blossoms in D.C.

 Photo by f11photo/Shutterstock

 For locals and visitors alike, the annual bloom of Washington, D.C.’s cherry blossoms is a highly anticipated event.
 Not only does it mark the arrival of spring—a sign that we’re done with snowpocalypses, snowmageddons, or (as they called it when I was a kid) blizzards—it also creates a beautiful backdrop to some of the capital’s most famous landmarks.
-Growing up in the Washington, D.C. area, I always looked forward to venturing downtown to look at the springtime skyline or catch the art performances, craft sessions, or live music put on during the National Cherry Blossom Festival.
+Growing up in the Washington, D.C. area, I always looked forward to venturing downtown to see the springtime skyline or catch the art performances, craft sessions, or live music put on during the National Cherry Blossom Festival.

 When can you see cherry blossoms in D.C.?